 4. You Wake Up Still Tired With CPAP Use

-If your machine is around 5 years old, you should consider replacing it.
-Don’t wait until these 4 signs appear, or your CPAP device could be failing to deliver effective therapy.
-The good news?
-5 years is also when most insurance providers (including Medicare and Medicaid) will likely cover a brand new CPAP machine!
+We recommend replacing your machine if it is around 5 years old.
+Don’t wait until these 4 signs appear, or your CPAP device could fail to deliver effective therapy.
+While a CPAP machine's life expectancy is 5 years, the good news is that 5 years is also when most insurance providers (including Medicare and Medicaid) will likely cover a replacement CPAP machine!

 That makes it a great opportunity to upgrade to improved technology and comfort features that can enhance your sleep quality; including…

-Though some CPAP users are able to prolong the life of their CPAP equipment with diligent cleaning and maintenance, you shouldn’t gamble on that.
+Though some CPAP users can prolong the life of their CPAP equipment with diligent cleaning and maintenance, you shouldn’t gamble on that.
 When the manufacturer, insurance company, and Aeroflow Sleep agree, you should plan on that timeframe.

-All of this is well and good for your machine, of course, but your CPAP supplies need to be replaced regularly, too.
-We previously mentioned that your mask and tubing can be ordered every 3 months.
-All of your accessories have their own expiration dates.
+All of this is good for your machine, but your CPAP supplies need regular replacement, too.
+We previously mentioned that your mask and tubing can be ordered every three months.
+Each of your accessories has an expiration date, here is a recommended timeline for when they should be replaced:

-Like for your machine, following a replacement schedule is an essential part of having sleep apnea.
-Failing to do so makes it easier for bacteria, mold, viruses, allergens, and other irritants to build up; increasing your risk for getting sick.
+Just like for your machine, following a replacement schedule is essential when dealing with sleep apnea.
+Failing to do so makes it easier for bacteria, mold, viruses, allergens, and other irritants to build up; increasing your risk of getting sick.

-Remember, you’ll need a current prescription to purchase a new CPAP device, whether you go through insurance or not.
+Remember, whether you go through insurance or not, you'll need a current prescription for a new CPAP device.
 But not to worry; Aeroflow can help you with that too!
-We work with your doctor and your insurance provider to obtain your most recent prescription and handle all of the paperwork.
-All you have to do is give us a call, then choose from top brands like ResMed, Philips Respironics, and Fisher & Paykel.
+We work with your doctor and insurance provider to obtain your most recent prescription and handle all the paperwork.
+All you have to do is call us, then choose from top brands like ResMed, Philips Respironics, and Fisher & Paykel.
+Need help picking a new machine?
+We've got you covered with our top 5 sleep apnea machines for 2024!
 Don’t wait until you’re looking for signs.
-Contact Aeroflow Sleep today at 866-616-1687!
+Contact Aeroflow Sleep today at 866-616-1687, or log into your Aeroflow Sleep account here!